SaraSanSan/BI-learning/GoogleBI_3_4_PresentInsights.md

     Use arrows or callouts to point to a specific area of a visual that you are using.

-Fourth slide: Recommendations
+4. Fourth slide: Recommendations

 If you have been telling your story well in the previous slides, the recommendations will be obvious to your audience.
 This is when you might get a lot of questions about how your data supports your recommendations.
 Be ready to communicate how your data backs up your conclusion or recommendations in different ways.
 Having multiple words to state the same thing also helps if someone is having difficulty with one particular explanation.

-Fifth slide: Call to action
+5. Fifth slide: Call to action

 Sometimes the call to action can be combined with the recommendations slide.
 If there are multiple actions or activities recommended, a separate slide is best.

 Recall our example of a purpose statement: Service center consolidation is an important cost savings initiative.
 The aim of this project is to monitor the impact of service center consolidation on customer response times for continued improvement.

 Suppose the monitoring reports showed that service center consolidation negatively impacted customer response times.
 A call to action might be to examine if processes need to change to bring customer response times back to what they were before the consolidation.

-Wrapping it up: Getting feedback
+- Wrapping it up: Getting feedback

 After you present to your audience, think about how you told your data story and how you can get feedback for improvement.
 Consider asking your manager or a colleague for candid thoughts about your storytelling and presentation overall.
 Feedback is great to help you improve.
 Just like most of the work you’ll do as a BI professional, presentations are an iterative process!

 ## Case study: Ipsos - Informing stakeholders with compelling data visualizations

 In this course, you’ve learned a lot about business intelligence visualizations and what makes an effective BI presentation.
 In this case study, you’ll learn about how Ipsos, a market research company, planned and executed a BI presentation.
-Ipsos

- worked with stakeholders to complete a brand-tracking project that involved advertisements and marketing.
+Ipsos worked with stakeholders to complete a brand-tracking project that involved advertisements and marketing.
 When the marketing team completed their dashboard, they presented their tracking tool and insights to their stakeholders.

-Ipsos brand logo
-Company background
+- Company background

 Ipsos is a globally-operating market research and polling company.
 The company builds solutions that provide insights into the actions, opinions, and motivations of citizens, consumers, patients, customers, and employees.
 Its solutions are based on data from surveys, social media monitoring, and qualitative or observational techniques.

-A laptop displaying the front page of Ipsos’s website The project details
+- The project details

 The primary goal of the marketing team’s presentation was to communicate their insights to their stakeholders.